Simple summer salads

 Cheer up your salads this summer with a few of our favourite ingredients, tips and ideas…

 Jewelled Salad with Pomegranate, Crispy Bacon & Mozzarella

 An exquisite marriage of sweet and sour, the edible seeds of a pomegranate are a true gift from nature.
 Bursting with juices, sprinkle a handful of their magical seeds over your salad or dish to add some real lip-smacking goodness.

-It’s also reassuring to know that these pink orbs are one of the richest foodstuffs in antioxidants on Earth, and are used across the world to stave off a variety of ailments – just what’s needed in the depths of winter.
+It’s also reassuring to know that these pink orbs are one of the most antioxidant-rich foodstuffs on Earth, and are used across the world to stave off a variety of ailments – just what’s needed in the depths of winter.

 For quick preparation, de-seed in water – the edible seeds will float to the surface.

 Low in calories, high in flavour and goodness, the radish is a succulent, spicy entity, delicious eaten raw, with dips, or mixed into a host of dishes.
-Buy fresh, with leafy greens still attached, which make fine salad additions in their own right.
-Or better still, grow your own – one of the fastest growing treats you can try; ready in as little as 4 weeks.
+Buy fresh, with leafy greens still attached – they make fine salad additions in their own right.
+Or better still, grow your own – they’re one of the fastest growing treats you can try; ready in as little as 4 weeks.